Gaussian Approximation

 When using non-Gaussian observation models (Poisson, Bernoulli, etc.) with GMRF priors, the posterior distribution p(x|y) is no longer Gaussian.
 Gaussian approximation finds the "best" Gaussian distribution that approximates this intractable posterior, enabling efficient inference using the full power of GMRF machinery.

-function constructs this approximation by finding the posterior mode and using the curvature at the mode to define a Gaussian with matching first and second moments.
+The gaussian_approximation function constructs this approximation by finding the posterior mode and using the curvature at the mode to define a Gaussian with matching first and second moments.
 This unlocks fast sampling, marginal variance computation, and further conditioning operations.

 Conjugate vs Non-Conjugate Cases